How to Make Homemade Chicken Lettuce Wraps

 These homemade chicken lettuce wraps are surprisingly easy to make and every bit as good as our favourite restaurant appetizer.

 I like using ground chicken for this recipe because it is quick and easy to cook, affordable and offers a lean source of protein.
 It crumbles beautifully, stays tender and readily absorbs the Asian inspired sauce.
 It’s the ideal texture to go with the crisp, fresh lettuce leaves, crunchy cashews, water chestnuts and assorted toppings.
-That said, if you prefer to use whole chicken breasts, see this tasty version from Manitoba Chicken Producers.

 You can find ground chicken in the poultry section of your grocery store.
 Most packages, unless labelled differently, are a blend of white and dark chicken meat.
 Whether it’s a blend or just ground chicken breast (white meat only), you’re getting a lean source of protein, and in my books, any appetizer with veggies and a lean source of protein is definitely a win!